nicosantangelo/sublime-gulp/README.md

 #### results_in_new_tab

 If set to true, a new tab will be used instead of a panel to output the results.

+#### results_autoclose_timeout_in_milliseconds

+Defines the delay used to autoclose the panel or tab that holds the gulp results.
+If false (or 0) it will remain open, so if what you want if to keep it close check the [`silent`](https://github.com/NicoSantangelo/sublime-gulp#run-tasks-silent) command.

 #### gulpfile_paths